qinxiaogit/medispatcher/README.md

 * __RECOVFAILASSERT__  messages popped from recover list(redis list), decoded, but its type it not correct.
 * __DELFAIL__  messages that failed to be deleted, and will lead to duplicated messages.
 * __DECODERR__ messages that failed to be decoded.
+* __KICKFAIL__ messages that failed to be kicked to ready state from buried state. these messages wont be pushed to the subscribers, until being kicked to ready state manually.
 * __RESENT__  _not so important._ message re-sent (to subscriber) logs.
 * __SENT__  _not so important._ message sent (to subscriber for the first time) logs.